GluuFederation/flex/admin-ui/docs/architecture.md

 | `toastReducer`                                    | Toast notifications shown across the app                    |
 | _plugin-local_ (`webhookReducer`, `scopeReducer`) | UI / workflow state for that plugin                         |

 ¹ Defined in [`app/redux/features/sessionSlice.ts`](../app/redux/features/sessionSlice.ts).
-The file is named `sessionSlice` but the slice is registered under `logoutAuditReducer`.
-Grep the registry key, not the filename.
+The slice's `name` is `session` but it is registered under the key `sessionReducer`.
+Grep the registry key, not the slice name.

 **Why Redux for these:** most of them must be readable _outside_ React Query's lifecycle.
 Tokens need to be available to the axios mutator before any hook can fire.
 License status gates whether the app renders at all.
 None of these are server data, and trying to model them as queries adds friction without benefit.